NxBlaze/odin-rock-paper-scissors/README.md

 | **3** | :heavy_check_mark: 3 |        :x: 2         | :heavy_check_mark: 1  |  :heavy_minus_sign:   |        :x: -1         |
 | **4** |        :x: 4         | :heavy_check_mark: 3 |         :x: 2         | :heavy_check_mark: 1  |  :heavy_minus_sign:   |

-Now we can be tricky, and add 5 (number of figures), to turn all the negative numbers to positive ones. -1 becomes 4 (still losing, according to the table above), -2 becomes 3 (winning) and so on.
-Problem is, number in the lower left half of our table went out of whack now - player1 is now winning on even numbers there, rather than odd.
+We can be tricky, and add 5 (number of figures in the game), to turn all the negative numbers to positive ones. -1 becomes 4 (still losing, according to the table above), -2 becomes 3 (winning) and so on.
+Problem is, numbers in the lower left half of our table went out of whack now - player1 is now winning on even numbers there, rather than odd.

     (player1 - player2) + 5